jit-innovations/python-chat-system/README.md

 1. **Send** button sends the message privately to the user with whom the client is chatting
 1. **Broadcast** workspace allows to display the broadcasted messages
 1. **Broadcast** button sends messages to all the clients currently online

+### To Run the application
+1. First, run **Server.py** and run server
+2. Then, run multiple **App.py** with different usernames and connect to the server
+3. Now, start messaging or communicating to the selected client

 ## Working
 Basically, each of the client gets connected to the server with their **socket**, each clients socket is associated with their unique **username** and stored at run time to identify whose message is to be redirected to which user/client.
 Each message from the client is a string where in the starting of the actual message **receiver's username** and **sender's username** is added and decoded at the server.
 This collection of a string having **receiver + sender + message** is then divided in two parts **receiver & server + message** to identify the reciever where this remaining message is to be redirected.
 If the receiver is online the message is redirected to the respective client otherwise nothing happens.
 If a client broadcasts a message, the server redirects the message to all the clients online.